This recipe is inspired by Claudia Roden. She was born in Cairo and has a huge collection of recipes evocative of foods from tthe Middle East.

 - Once sealed, add the tomato sauce.
 Cook very gently, covered for 15 minutes, uncovered for final 10 minutes.

-These are delicious served with warmed pittas, boiled rice or vermicelli rice.
+These are delicious served with warmed pittas, boiled rice or fettuccine.